Overview

 Pregnancy and rheumatic diseases SIG

-The Pregnancy and Rheumatic Diseases SIG aims to improve the quality of care and management of rheumatic disease pre-conception, through pregnancy and postnatally through providing educational updates for rheumatologists, trainees and health professionals, updates on the interplay between rheumatic diseases and pregnancy, sharing current research and best practice.
+The Pregnancy and Rheumatic Diseases SIG aims to improve the quality of care and management of rheumatic disease pre-conception, through pregnancy and postnatally by providing educational updates for rheumatologists, trainees and health professionals on the interplay between rheumatic diseases and pregnancy, sharing current research and best practice.

 Quality improvement SIG